lxndrdagreat/tiledjson/README.md

 Using tiledjson is fairly simple:

 ```
-tiledjson::TileMap theMap("path/to/level.json");
+tiledjson::TMXMap theMap("path/to/level.json");
 ```

-That will attempt to open and parse the JSON file and load the data into the `TileMap`.
+That will attempt to open and parse the JSON file and load the data into the `TMXMap`.

 ## Features